 - 14 Frequently Asked Questions (FAQ):

 Before we dive into too deep, I'd like to give you guys a quick run down on what some of my favorite products are.
-I've gone through and tested and had my girlfriend test both men's and women's shoes so everyone can find the best product for them.
+I've gone through and tested and had my girlfriend test both men's and women's shoes so everyone can find the best product for them out on the disc golf course.

 Here's my quick thoughts on what I think the most popular disc golf shoes available currently: